- Common Questions

 How to answer “What motivated you to apply for this position?”

-To answer “What motivated you to apply for this position?” talk about how it aligns with your values, skills, and career goals.
-Be sure to talk about what you can do for the company as well as what it can do for you.
+When responding to “What motivated you to apply for this position?”, discuss how the role aligns with your values, skills, and career aspirations.
+Highlight what you can offer the company while also acknowledging what you hope to gain from the experience.

 References